-The search committee is recommended by the Dean of Faculty, and appointed by the President.
+The search committee is recommended by the Chief Academic Officer, and appointed by the President.
 It will review all applications for a vacant position using the Faculty Recruitment Evaluation Sheet provided by the Dean of Faculty.
 The search committee may employ telephone/video conference calls with each semi-finalist as part of the screening process.
 The committee will check the references given by the candidates who qualify as finalists in the search.

 4. The search committee will present to the Dean of Faculty a list of not fewer than two (2) and not more than five (5) finalists, and a recommendation regarding which of these should be invited to the campus for an interview.

-The Dean of Faculty will review the committee’s recommendation with the President.
+The Chief Academic Officer will review the committee’s recommendation with the President.
 The committee will be advised to invite one (1) or more candidates to campus for an interview.
 The campus interview should include the following:

-- A meeting with the Dean of Faculty;
+- A meeting with the Chief Academic Officer;

 - A meeting with faculty and staff;